DCS-training/nltk-intro/README.md

 3. Install Python 3 using all of the defaults for installation.

 #### Starting Python
-To start Jupyter Notebook Open the Anaconda Navigator and Launch Jupyter Notebook
+To start Jupyter Notebook Open the Anaconda Navigator and Launch Jupyter Notebook.

+If you wish, you can create a Python virtual environment and install all dependencies for the course by navigating to the course folder in the terminal and running `sh setup.sh`.

 #### Upload the Notebook
 1. Download the notebook on your machine